 - Spot-dry-clean fabric

 And the list goes on and on!
-No wonder this stuff’s been popular since time in memorial.
+No wonder this stuff’s been popular since time in immemorial.
 Aristotle knows where it’s at!